QubesOS/qubes-doc/Multi-factorAuthentication.md

         [user@mfa ~]$ oathtool --base32 --totp "xd2n mx5t ekg6 h6bi u74d 745k n4m7 zy3x"
         279365

-    In this case, the token you would enter is `279365`.
-(Note that this is a *time*-based one-time password, which means that your VM's clock must be sufficiently accurate in order to generate a valid token and that the token will change after a short period of time.)
+    The output is `279365`.
+This is what you would enter when prompted for an authenticator code.
+(Note that this is a *time*-based one-time password, which means that your VM's clock must be sufficiently accurate in order to generate a valid token.
+Qubes handles VM time syncing automatically, so you normally shouldn't have to worry about this.
+As usual, the token will change after a short period of time.)

  3. To make this easier on ourselves in the future, we can create a simple shell script for each service we use (the example here is Google):